-One day while working for a famous Five-Star hotel in Cairo my manager, Rady Mamdouh, called me up to his office to meet two secret service agents from the American Embassy.
+One day while working for a recently opened five-star hotel in Cairo the Director of Room Division, Rady Mamdouh, called me up to his office to meet two secret service agents from the American Embassy.
 I came to find out that the following week Bill Gates will be having a TV interview and a meal at the property.
 The agents were there to check the building out in terms of security.
 I was a 25-year-old Manager on Duty then, and being that employee who had graduated from an American University and spoke proper English, the job was assigned to me.

-The interview was to take place in one of the two Royal Suites, so obviously the entire hotel was getting ready for that super-duper VIP visit.
+The interview with Orbit media mogul Emad Adeeb was to take place in one of the two Royal Suites, so obviously the entire hotel was getting ready for that super-duper VIP visit.

-First, it’s the immaculate housekeeping which was personally supervised by the Executive Housekeeper.
+First, it was the immaculate housekeeping which was personally supervised by the Executive Housekeeper.
 She was a lovely short German woman named Helga who was staying at the hotel and happily working something like 15-16 hours a day, every day.

 Then the Engineering to make sure that all lights and electric appliances are working perfectly.